xADDBx/RandomThings/README.md

 * GameStatsManager - Tracks save and system wide stats; responsible for saving and loading system wide stats.
 * SaveGame - Lower Level save class; takes care of I/O operations and seems to have OnSaved and OnLoaded Events
 * SaveLoadManager - The interesting stuff, responsible for saving and loading every bit of save specific data.
 Might even include display of saves?

-# UMM Config:
-As of 0.25.5c the game is in included in UMM and doesn't need a custom config.